 - org.scala-ide.build: Contains the scripts for building the Scala IDE from the command line.

-- org.scala-ide.build-toolchain: Contains the script for retrieving dependencies that are needed by the Scala IDE.
+- org.scala-ide.build-toolchain: Contains the script for retrieving and repackaging dependencies that are needed by the Scala IDE.

-- org.scala-ide.sbt.full.library: Groups together a bunch of SBT jars into one OSGi bundle.
+- org.scala-ide.sbt.full.library: Packages the Sbt incremental compiler into one OSGi bundle.

 - org.scala-ide.sdt.aspects: Contains the AspectJ classes used to weave into Eclipse and hook in JDT internals.